 Who needs to comply with CMMC?

-The CMMC requirement applies to any company or group within the DIB sector that receives, handles, or processes FCI or CUI from the DoD.
+The CMMC requirement applies to any company or group within the DIB sector that receives, handles, or processes FCI or CUI from the DOD.
 A DIB contractor that does not handle information deemed critical to national security (level 1 and a subset of level 2) will be required to perform an annual self-assessment, and a senior company official will need to submit an attestation form confirming compliance.
 These acknowledgments of compliance will likely need to be submitted to the SPRS as well.

 How to prepare for a CMMC assessment?